rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 ##  $ SRR8933538: int  3 0 0 3 19 0 0 0 49 569 ...
 ```

+Next, a new function is defined: `RSD.test()`.
+This function tests whether the relative standard deviation (RSD) is less than or equal to one for each row in a data frame.
+A data frame is a type of object in `R`: in the output from the `str()` commands above, all of the gene count sets and subsets were listed as `'data.frame'` objects.
+The function `RSD.test()` adds the result to a new variable in the data frame called "RSD.test".
+For a given row, if `data.frame$RSD.test` is `TRUE`, that row has an RSD less than or equal to one, i.e. RSD <= 1.
+If `data.frame$RSD.test` is `FALSE`, that row has an RSD outside of this range.
+These `TRUE`/`FALSE` values are Boolean values, known as *logical* values in `R`.
+Once this function is defined, it is applied to the gene counts subsets, adding a new column called `RSD.test` to each object.

 ```{R}
 # Defining function "RSD.test()"
 RSD.test <- function(dataframe){